-Receding gums gingivoplasty is a procedure done to a person with gum recession.
-Gingivoplasty surgery can also be done to reshape healthy gums for a better appearance.
+There is a misconception that with receding gums, gingivoplasty is the surgery of choice.
+The truth is, receding gums need a different surgical procedure.
 Gum recession occurs when the teeth start to wear or even pull backward which exposes the roots.
-This can cause sensitivity, abrasion, decay around the root surface and even tooth loss.
+This can cause sensitivity, abrasion, decay around the root surface, and even tooth loss.
 In restoring tooth loss, there are useful blogs at the DDSS site called ToothImplantsSydney where you get to be informed how dental implants are the best alternative for replacing missing teeth.
 Meanwhile, here are the main factors that lead to receding gums.

 - A periodontal disease where bacteria infect the tissues around the gum.